 Meet Dr. Annie J. Lee

-Dr. Lee received her PhD in Biostatistics from Columbia University where she focused on developing statistical methods to understand neurodegenerative diseases using genomic and family history data.
-She subsequently joined the Department of Neurology at Columbia University Irving Medical Center.
-Her research focuses on understanding neurodegenerative diseases, in particular Alzheimer’s disease, Parkinson’s disease, and multiple sclerosis, by using advanced statistical approaches and large-scale multi-omics data in multi-ethnic cohort.
+Annie J. Lee, PhD is an assistant professor of neurological science (in Neurology, the Sergievsky Center, and the Taub Institute).
+Dr. Lee is a graduate of Ewha Womans University in Seoul, Korea.
+She received an MS and PhD in Biostatistics from Columbia, where she focused on developing statistical methods to understand neurodegenerative diseases using genomic and family history data.
+In research, Dr. Lee is focused on understanding neurodegenerative diseases, in particular Alzheimer’s disease, multiple sclerosis, and Parkinson’s disease, using advanced statistical approaches and large-scale multi-omics data.

 Meet Dr. Matthew Schelke